Bill.com gives you the option to pay your vendors with paper checks. Here are some important details about paper check payments.

 Checks are issued with the words Void after 90 days printed on them.
 On the 91st day after the date of issue, the check expires.

-- When the check expires, the funds will automatically remit to the originating bank account
+- When the check expires, we'll automatically remit the funds to the originating bank account

 Things to know

-- The Pay to field printed on the check has a 60 character limit
+The Pay to field on a paper check has a 60 character limit

-- The Invoice number field printed on the check has a 20 character limit
+The Invoice number field printed on the check, the check stub, and payment confirmation email has a 20 character limit

-- If your invoice number is longer than 20 characters, we will print the last 20 characters of the invoice # on the check
+- If your invoice number is longer than 20 characters, we'll print the last 20 characters of the invoice # on the check